 DIV 7007.
 Winnicott and His Contemporary Interpreters in Religion and Psychology.
 [Formerly DIV 3068] This graduate seminar will explore the work of the post-Freudian pediatrician and psychoanalyst D.W.
 Winnicott (1896-1971) and his significance for psychodynamic theory and psychology of religion.
 Winnicott is the leading theorist of the Independent Group in British psychoanalysis (who located themselves between Anna Freud and Melanie Klein).
 Winnicott has been described as "intriguing, intellectually invigorating, startlingly innovative, clinically helpful, and sometimes frustrating to read and understand."
 He informs our understanding of especially, children, families, play, and the creative impulse.
 Besides reading a significant amount of Winnicott's work, the seminar will discuss works by contemporary interpreters and critics.
-[3] Mr. Hamman spiritual experience for children and youths?
+[3] Mr. Hamman

+DIV 7020.
+Children, Youths, and Religion.
+[Formerly DIV 3753] This course is guided by three questions: What is the nature of religious and spiritual experience for children and youths?
 What wisdom does Christianity in particular have to offer on children and youths?
 What can people in congregations do to improve the well-being of children and youths within and beyond religious communities?
-Through textual and field research, this course hopes to expand theological repertoire on children and youths and enrich two kinds of ministries-faith formation within the congregation (nurture) and special ministries to kids at risk in society (mission).
-[3] Ms. Miller-McLemore
+Through textual and field research, this course hopes to expand theological repertoire on children and youths and enrich two kinds of ministries--faith formation within the congregation (nurture) and special ministries to kids at risk in society (mission).
+Ms. Miller-McLemore [3]